nicgraf/CSIXXXX-Database-Project/README.md

 - Back end supporting java code for the scriptlets
 - SQL code that initialized the database tables, as well as the views, triggers, and indices (not originally in the project file)

-This code used Apache Tomcat to run the server on, and I think that's the only plug in used.
+This code used Apache Tomcat to run the server on.